top of page

 For less obvious reasons.
 I didn’t die.
 Equally surprising, I’m not quadriplegic.
 All I am is in constant pain.
 (The kind of pain that I’m pretty sure would leave many people on the couch crying about the worst headache of their life.
 All day.
 Every day.)
 And ya know what?
 I’ll take it.
 The bone fragment is still there, ensconced safely in scar tissue, but perilously close to my brain stem.
 And I’m doing just fine.

 I don’t let myself get jostled.
 My doctors all assure me that I am in no more danger than the average person.
 So, on I go.
 I do what I can do.
+I go into the gym, and I modify every single WOD that is on the board.

 I don’t run.
 I don’t do double unders.
 I don’t broad jump.
 I don’t do wall-balls because I can’t hold my neck in the position it takes to look at the ball and the wall.
 (I am not sad that I can’t do Wall Balls.
 Perk!)
 I don’t drop from the bar when I’m doing pull-ups.
 The list of things I don’t do is long.
 Even the Olympic Lifts, though I enjoy them and am getting good at them, I don’t do often or heavy, because the slamming of the feet when you catch the weight is like a little whiplash on my already jacked-up neck.